ABI-Tutorials/ABI-MappingTools/README.rst

   cd <repository root directory>/docs/build/html/index.html python -m http.server 8000

-For both of these commands replace *<repository root directory>* with the absolute path to the repository.
+For both of these commands replace *<repository root directory>* with the absolute path to the repository we cloned in the *Getting Started* section.